-Surprisingly there are members who have been group fitness enthusiasts for years but when left on their own, are unable to simulate the experience or workout they’ve always had.
+Surprisingly there are members who have been group fitness enthusiasts for years who are unable to simulate the experience they’ve always enjoyed.
 Often, they also miss the camaraderie between the other participants and the instructor.

 Even more, some just want to be told what to do!

-They work hard, deal with business schedules, their kid’s activities, and the last thing they want to do is think about and plan out a workout program.
+They work hard, deal with business schedules, and kid’s activities.
+The last thing they want to do is design a workout program.

 If any of this relates to you, perhaps a guided online workout program or a personal trainer is worth it for you.